🏙️Origins of Civilization

 Mehrgarh, Pakistan

 • Key site for South Asian Neolithic (c.
-7000 BCE)—documents the independent development of agriculture in the Indus region
+7000 BCE), documenting the independent development of agriculture in the Indus region

-• Wheat, barley, cattle, and sheep domestication shows the full "Neolithic package" emerging outside the Fertile Crescent
+• Wheat, barley, cattle, and sheep domestication shows a full "Neolithic package" emerging outside the Fertile Crescent.
+Whether wheat and barley were independently domesticated here or arrived through diffusion and were then locally adapted remains debated.

-• Bead-making and pottery indicate craft specialization and long-distance trade networks reaching into Central Asia
+• Bead-making and pottery indicate early craft specialization, and the presence of materials like lapis lazuli and turquoise points to long-distance trade networks reaching into Central Asia

 Jarmo, Iraq

 • Early Zagros Mountain farming village (c.
-7000 BCE)—small but significant for documenting the spread of agriculture
+7000 BCE), small (perhaps 100–150 people) but significant for documenting the spread of agriculture east of the core Fertile Crescent zone

-• Domesticated emmer wheat and two-row barley alongside wild plant use shows the gradual transition process
+• Domesticated emmer wheat and two-row barley found alongside continued use of wild plants, showing the gradual, not sudden, nature of the agricultural transition

 Çayönü, Turkey

-• Transitional site (c.
-7500 BCE)—shows the shift from hunting-focused to agriculture-focused subsistence
+• Transitional site in southeastern Turkey (c.
+7500 BCE) that shows the shift from hunting-focused to agriculture-focused subsistence over time

-• Rectangular house plans replaced earlier circular structures, possibly reflecting changing household organization
+• Rectangular house plans replaced earlier circular structures across several building phases, possibly reflecting changing household organization and a move toward nuclear family units

-Compare: Mehrgarh vs. Jarmo—both are early agricultural sites, but Mehrgarh developed independently in South Asia while Jarmo sits within the Fertile Crescent diffusion zone.
-This distinction matters for understanding whether agriculture spread from one center or emerged multiple times.
+Compare: Mehrgarh vs. Jarmo: both are early agricultural sites, but Mehrgarh developed in South Asia while Jarmo sits within the Fertile Crescent diffusion zone.
+This distinction matters for understanding whether agriculture spread from a single center or emerged in multiple regions.
+Mehrgarh is a key piece of evidence for polygenesis (multiple independent origins) of agriculture.

 Adaptation to Marginal Environments